mantas-done/laravel-apm/readme.md

 # Laravel APM

 Monitor requests/cron/queue execution times in production.

+If you have a question: which page to optimize to reduce the server load?
+Then this package is for you.

 ![](http://i.imgur.com/wrUwCRi.png)